dmilewicz/SearchDirect/README.md

-SearchDirect
+#SearchDirect

-A google chrome extension to access desired text content
+A google chrome extension that allows direct access to the text content of a google search.